alexr/azure-reference-other/stream-analytics-docs/system-timestamp-stream-analytics.md

 ---
-title: "System.Timestamp  (Stream Analytics) | Microsoft Docs"
+title: "System.Timestamp()  (Stream Analytics) | Microsoft Docs"
-description: "System.Timestamp is a system property that can be used to retrieve the event’s timestamp. "
+description: "System.Timestamp() is a system function that can be used to retrieve the event’s timestamp."
 applies_to:
   - "Azure"
 services: stream-analytics